Lord-of-the-IoT/BlackOps-Armarda/README.md

 ## **Tools**
 ### C&C server
 a command and control framework, capable of generating payloads and stagers, and managing connections to other tools

+### Rootkit
+a linux kernelspace rootkit with remote access